jvallera/HiveNYC/README.md

 3. 'Round-up Robot'
 4. Analytics Dashboard

-We make our efforts public for the benefit of current and future Hive NYC staff in the spirit of [Working Open](https://wiki.mozilla.org/Working_open), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).
+We are making our efforts public for the benefit of current and future Hive NYC staff and in the spirit of [Working Open](https://wiki.mozilla.org/Working_open), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).